School governors are people who want to make a positive contribution to children’s education.

 - academies, free Schools & City Technology Colleges (CTCs) – independent state funded schools

 There are also different categories of governor:

 The type of governor you will become depends on your situation; however, all governors have the same roles and responsibilities once part of the governing board.

 The EIS Governing board are always thrilled to hear from people wanting to get involved and contribute as a governor.
-We can always be reached via the School Office, or via the Clerk to the governors: email@example.com
+We can always be reached via the School Office, or by writing to the school office addressing your letter to the Chair of Governors, or by emailing Dr Kate Benson, Chair of Governors at email@example.com